-It is an interactive site focused on helping expectant and new mothers.
+It is an always evolving site focused on helping expectant and new mothers.

 Its purpose is to be a centralized resource page for mothers who might be in a moment of crisis.
 When in crisis, it’s difficult to find the essential time or breathing room to seek and sift through resources specific to your needs.
 This page has verified that every resource link provided can apply to mothers and their babies.

 There are similar resource websites available.
 Unlike many websites, access to pages will always be free here and there will never be information that you are asked to provide.
 The Family Preservation Project is focused specifically on the needs of mothers in crisis in order to preserve families, not separate them.

 Each US State has its own page for national and local resources including state-specific programs, childcare assistance, housing, shelters, food pantries, crisis centers, baby items, child support offices, etc. Simply go to the Find Your State section of this page or any Search Bar and type in your specific state.
 From there, scroll through a variety of available resources specific to the needs of mothers and babies.